Kiyoshika/terminal-markup-language/tmlspec.md

 Users can click anywhere in the text box (except the first opening bracket) and text will appear where the cursor is when typing.

+Users can also use the left/right arrow keys while focused in the input box to move the cursor left/right.

 Clicking outside the text box will disable focus and prevent any more text from being written until refocused.

 Pressing `Ctrl + R` will clear ("reset") the input box, deleting all text inside it.